Learn to talk more,

 No. During couples therapy, the assumption is that you both want to work on your relationship, so my stance will be to support you in doing that.
 It's not a 'compatability test'.

-In response to COVID-19, I currently conduct all my sessions through a secure, HIPAA-compliant video-conferencing platform that you can access from the convenience of your home using your computer, tablet, or smart phone.
+I conduct all my sessions through a secure, HIPAA-compliant video-conferencing platform that you can access from the convenience of your home using your computer, tablet, or smart phone.
+Online therapy is convenient and effective.
 I am happy to guide you through the process.

 Office Hours (by appointment only):